 08-12-1859 – 03-28-1929 Katharine Lee Bates – Born in Falmouth, Massachusetts.
 She was an American songwriter and professor of English literature at Wellesley College.
 She is most remembered for writing America The Beautiful.
 She lived in Wellesley with Katharine Corman, a history and political economy teacher and founder of the Wellesley Economics department.
 The couple lived together for twenty-five years until Corman’s death in 1915.

-08-12-1928 Maureen Colquhoun – Born in England (exact place unknown).
-She is a British economist and Labour Party politician.
+08-12-1928 – 02-02-2021 Maureen Colquhoun – Born in England (exact place unknown).
+She was a British economist and Labour Party politician.
 She served as a councilor in West Sussex from 1971-1974 until she was elected Member of Parliament (MP) for Northampton North in 1974.
 At the 1979 general election, she lost her seat to a Conservative.
 Following her defeat, she returned to the House of Commons where she worked as an assistant to Labour MPs.
 She was elected to Hackney London Borough Council in 1982-1990.
 Colquhoun was Britain’s first openly lesbian MP.
 She published an autobiography Woman in the House (1980).

 08-12-1992 Cara Delevingne – Born in Hammersmith, London, United Kingdom.
 She is an English model and actress.
 Delevingne won the “Model of the Year” awards at the British Fashion Awards in 2012 and 2014.
 Her first major acting role was a Margo Roth Spiegelman in the romantic mystery film Paper Towns (2015).
 She has designed two fashion collections for DKNY and Mulberry.
 Delevingne is openly bisexual.
 In June 2015, she confirmed she was in a relationship with American musician Annie Clark, best known by her stage name St. Vincent.
 In September 2016, the two had separated.